mittons/DoggoDec16/README.md

 :fingers_crossed:

 ***Tertiary note dec18 third commit.. pushing two ghcr images and 4 projects within the span of 15 minutes.. then debugging the 2 projects that failed and successfully resolving them within 30~ish minutes is hecking fun.
-[3 Screen-screenshot](https://i.imgur.com/DZ26QZi.png) just after I created the 4 repositories.
+[3 Screen-screenshot](https://i.imgur.com/DZ26QZi.png) just after I created the 4 repositories at like..
+23:46+.
 Multitasking triggers all the chemicals.
 I love programming.***

+~~***Dec 18.
+Fourth commit.***~~ I don't even.
+This project has no reference to [test_driver/main_test.dart](https://imgur.com/a/C8IeiuN).. as far as I know.
+Lets try again.
+[But the Dec17 project (Second commit) is up, running and going good.
+Hooray for that! \o/](https://mittons.github.io/DoggoDec17/).

 Uses [MockDogApiDec16](https://github.com/mittons/MockDogApi16) as a mock api image for testing.